PARKING REQUESTS TO DUBLIN COUNTY COUNCIL

 • In January, SAMRA examined further opportunities, primarily considering various locations where road markings could be adjusted to provide more parking spaces.
 We have requested DCC to consider such changes through their Traffic Services Request process.

-• We identified possible locations on and just off the Green on Newgrove Av would be particularly helpful in meeting people's concerns.
+• We identified possible locations on and just off the Green on Newgrove Avenue that would be particularly helpful in meeting people's concerns.
 The one on the Green is to do with what appears to be confusion concerning disabled parking.
 Two new disabled bays were installed some time ago in a new location adjacent to the junction, and it appears that the two existing disabled bays immediately 'downstream' have been removed.
 However this is not very clear as the old road markings are not fully removed and thus cause confusion.
 We have requested clearer road markings for these spaces to general parking.

 • On Newgrove Avenue, there is a considerable length of double yellow lines to the right of the entrance to Mount Tabor.
 In addition, there is a gap in these lines at what is a redundant narrow gate on the Mount Tabor wall.
 There has been a sign on that gate for some time noting that it is not in use, although that is not there now.
 At a minimum, a space outside that apparently redundant gate would be very welcome.
 A review of the extent of the double yellows is also requested.
 There may be a sight lines issue, but even with some reduction of these lines, some parking bays should not inhibit sight lines in either direction.